Colorado River Corridor Campaign

 With your help, EVLT will greatly increase conservation along the Colorado River in the coming years.
 Work has started steadily and deliberately on this goal.
 Most recently, EVLT held a ranch tour attended by 73 members of the public.
 Visiting several ranches and driving the entire length of Colorado River Road, EVLT built goodwill with several ranching families and the general public.
 You can help us build on this initial success!

 You would be surprised what goes into this work.
 Relationship building, outreach, and education require extensive planning, repeat face-to-face meetings, community meetings, and other frequent and repeated communications.
 All these activities require staff time, office expenses, and transportation.
-As we look forward over next two years, we expect costs of this program to reach $50,000.
+We expect annual costs of this program to be $25,000.

 We appreciate your support.
 Even a small donation will have a significant impact.
 Ultimately, EVLT anticipates repeat and meaningful engagement with at least 20 landowners, and you can contribute to our goal of attracting voluntarily granted conservation easements for at least five working ranches along the Colorado River in five years.